ubcyukiny/cat-project/README.md

 ##User Stories P3
 - Can Feed, Purchase Food, and View Food in Gui

-- When auto save, or load, pop up message will indicate saving from "./data/user.json" or not found status change and persistance cant be found in status panel
+- When auto save, or load, pop up message will indicate saving to/from "./data/user.json" or not found status change and persistance cant be found in status panel

-- When cat happiness reaches >= 70 or >= 90, new cat icons will appear and replacce old
+- When cat happiness reaches >= 70 or >= 90, new cat icons will appear and replace old